osmosis-labs/osmosis/x/mint/spec/02_state.md

-    GenesisEpochProvisions  sdk.Dec       // initial epoch provisions at genesis EpochDuration           time.Duration // duration of an epoch ReductionPeriodInEpochs int64         // number of epochs between reward reductions ReductionFactorForEvent sdk.Dec       // reduction multiplier to execute on each period }
+    GenesisEpochProvisions  sdk.Dec       // initial epoch provisions at genesis EpochDuration           time.Duration // duration of an epoch ReductionPeriodInEpochs int64         // number of epochs between reward reductions ReductionFactor sdk.Dec       // reduction multiplier to execute on each period }
 ```